SiliconLabs/wiseconnect/examples/snippets/wlan/http_otaf/readme.md

   - Select HTTPS CERTIFICATE INDEX

-    - For HTTPS Certificate index select, thr fefault value of the CERTIFICATE_INDEX is set to '0'.
+    - For HTTPS Certificate index select, the default value of the CERTIFICATE_INDEX is set to '0'.
 To set SL_SI91X_HTTPS_CERTIFICATE_INDEX_1, modify the CERTIFICATE_INDEX to '1' and to set SL_SI91X_HTTPS_CERTIFICATE_INDEX_2, modify the CERTIFICATE_INDEX to '2'.

       ```c
       //! set 1 for selecting SL_SI91X_HTTPS_CERTIFICATE_INDEX_1, set 2 for selecting SL_SI91X_HTTPS_CERTIFICATE_INDEX_2